Stability and lifetime of antiferromagnetic skyrmions

-A keen interest in skyrmion dynamic properties is stimulated by their potential use in the next-generation spintronic devices~\cite{Rosch2013,Rosch2017}.
-Currently ferromagnetic (FM) skyrmions have been found both as a ground state forming lattices in cubic helimagnets~\cite{Yu2011,Leonov2016} and as metastable but long-lived states in ferromagnet/heavy-metal multilayers~\cite{Yu2011, Hoffmann2015,Moreau2016,Soumy2016,Woo2016,Dupe2016,Litzius2017,Hoffmann2016_Sk}.
-The latter are often discussed as elements of skyrmionic racetrack memory~\cite{Fert2013,Tomasello2014,Koshibae2015,Kang2016}, but suffer from the skyrmion Hall effect.
-This effect may be easily understood using collective coordinate approach to topological spin textures~\cite{Thiele73,Tretiakov08,Clarke08}, where it translates into a generalized gyrotropic (Magnus) force~\cite{Everschor2011,Iwasaki2013,Tomasello2014, Ado2017} acting on a skyrmion in the transverse to the applied electric current direction, and thus eventually pushing it over the edge of nanotrack, potentially limiting the use of skyrmions for racetrack nanodevices~\cite{Fert2013}.
+{\it Introduction.} Localized topological spin-textures, such as magnetic skyrmions~\cite{Bogdanov1989}, hold great promise as a basis for future digital technologies~\cite{Yu2010, Yu2011,Heinze2011,Romming2013, Rosch2013, Leonov2016, Moreau2016,Soumy2017,Dupe2016,Garst2016,Rosch2017,Shen2019}.
+Information flow in next-generation spintronic devices could be associated with metastable isolated skyrmions guided along magnetic strips~\cite{Fert2013,Tomasello2014,Koshibae2015,Kang2016}.
+Such skyrmion racetrack schemes are expected to considerably reduce the power consumption of data processing due to the sensitivity of skyrmions to external stimuli, particularly electric current~\cite{Nagaosa2013, Hoffmann2015, Mochizuki2015, Woo2016, Lucia2017,Abanov2017,Woo2017}.
+However, isolated skyrmions in chiral ferromagnets suffer from the skyrmion Hall effect~\cite{Litzius2017,Hoffmann2016_Sk}, which potentially limits the use of skyrmions for racetrack nanodevices.
+The Skyrmion Hall effect may be understood using collective coordinate approach to topological spin textures~\cite{Thiele73,Tretiakov08,Clarke08}, where it translates into a generalized gyrotropic (Magnus) force~\cite{Everschor2011,Iwasaki2013,Tomasello2014, Ado2017} acting on a skyrmion in a direction that is transverse to the applied electric current direction, and thus eventually pushing it over the edge of the nanotrack.